NJBLAGA/NathanBlaga_T1A2/README.md

 #### **Functionality:**

 - The website was designed with the intention of a user friendly experience.
-- The content depicted throughout the website fulfils the desired purpose in a manner that allows the user to extract the information and data in an easy and fluent fashion.
+- The content depicted fulfils the desired purpose in a manner that allows the user to extract the information and data in an easy and fluent fashion.
 - The website's functionality translates across all platforms;
   - Desktop
   - Tablets